 France & Søn furniture is still highly sought after today by collectors and vintage design enthusiasts.
 If you are looking to add a touch of vintage Danish design to your home, the search is not impossible.
 Many pieces bearing the France & Søn label are still widely available today.
 The France & Søn makers tag is easily identified with two F’s mirroring each other, one on top of the other.
 Earlier pieces under the original name France & Daverkosen bear the signature F and D in a small circle as the identifying tag.
 Some pieces carry both tags representing the transition phase of the companies.

 Here at The Empty Apartment we carefully inspect and research pieces looking for those classic historic works by France & Søn.
-Visit our Finds page for pieces by France & Søn or for a custom vintage search send us a message.
+Visit our Seating page for pieces by France & Søn or for a custom vintage search send us an email.